zeionara/barge/README.md

 ./main.sh -p quux --foo-bar `qu ux     `
 ```

-If we try to run this command, the user obtains a comprehensive message and the script immediately terminates which prevents further execution for avoiding unexpected errors because of missing values:
+If we try to run this command, we will obtain a comprehensive message and the script will immediately terminate which prevents further execution for avoiding unexpected errors because of missing values:

 ```sh
 CORGE_GRAULT env variable is not specified; required option CORGE_GRAULT is not set, please add the respective value to the call